suneet-s/incubator-druid/docs/querying/datasource.md

 4. As of Druid {{DRUIDVERSION}}, the join operator must evaluate the condition for each row.
 In the future, we expect to implement both early and deferred condition evaluation, which we expect to improve performance considerably for common use cases.
+5. Currently, Druid does not support pushing down predicates (condition and filter) pass a Join (i.e. into Join's children).
+Druid only supports pushing predicates into the join if they originated from above the join.
+Hence, the location of predicates and filters in your Druid SQL is very important.

 #### Future work for joins

 Joins are an area of active development in Druid.
 The following features are missing today but may appear in future versions:

+- Reordering of predicates and filters (pushing up and/or pushing down) to get the most performant plan.
 - Preloaded dimension tables that are wider than lookups (i.e. supporting more than a single key and single value).
 - RIGHT OUTER and FULL OUTER joins.
 Currently, they are partially implemented.
 Queries will run but results will not always be correct.